Michael Scot

 Michael Scot (Latin: Michael Scotus; 1175 – c.
 1232) was a Scottish mathematician and scholar in the Middle Ages.
 He was educated at Durham, Oxford and Paris, and worked in Bologna and Toledo, where he learned Arabic.
-His patron was Frederick II of the Holy Roman Empire and Scot served as science adviser and court astrologer to him.
+His patron was Frederick II of the Holy Roman Empire and Scot served as science adviser and court astrologer to him in Palermo, then capital of the Kingdom of Sicily.
 Scot translated Averroes and was the greatest public intellectual of his day.

 Early life and education

 Scot was born somewhere in the border regions of Scotland.
 He studied first at the cathedral school of Durham and then at Oxford and Paris, devoting himself to philosophy, mathematics, and astrology.
 It appears that he had also studied theology and become an ordained priest, as Pope Honorius III wrote to Stephen Langton on 16 January 1223/4, urging him to confer an English benefice on Scot, and nominated Scot as archbishop of Cashel in Ireland.
 Scot declined this appointment, but he seems to have held benefices in Italy.

 From Paris, Scot went to Bologna, and then after a stay at Palermo, to Toledo.
 There he learnt Arabic well enough to study the Arabic versions of Aristotle and the many commentaries of the Arabs upon these.
 In addition, he studied the original works of Avicenna and Averroes, and translated them into Latin.